utahnlp/prompts-for-structures/README.md

 ### Hardware and Time
 Most of the zero-shot experiments with sub-3 billion and equivalent models were run on an NVIDIA TITAN RTX machine (24 GB VRAM).
 A few 3-billion experiments were also run on an NVIDIA A40 GPU (40 GB VRAM).
 All 11 billion experiments and fine-tuning experiments were performed on an NVIDIA (80 GB VRAM).
 Benchmarks on generation and inference times are given in the paper appendix.

+7. Head on to the [`src/supervised_models/`](https://github.com/utahnlp/prompts-for-structures/tree/main/src/supervised_models) directory for information about running the supervised model experiments.

 ---
 ## Adding your Experiments